 Designation of Person-in-Charge - The diving supervisor must be designated in writing.
-No law or rule states what the form is to look like.
-The designation can be as simply as a supervisor's name on a dive log (dive logs are legal documents).
+No law or rule that I have seen states what the form is to look like.
+I have seen memorandums style letters, and I have seen the designation be as simply as a supervisor's name on a dive log (dive logs are legal documents).
 The dive supervisor must be known not only to the dive crew but also all stakeholders in the dive operation.
 46 CFR Part 197.210

-Operations Manual - This must be on the dive site.
+Operations Manual - 46 CFR Part 197.420 This must be on the dive site.
 It will be located in the dive shack or near the rack if the jobsite does not have a dive shack.
 Many companies label this as the "Safe practice manual".
-The following information must be provided; Safety procedures, personnel assignments, emergency procedures, and operating procedures with respect to use of burning, welding and underwater tools.
-46 CFR Part 197.420
+Whatever it is called the following information must be provided; Safety procedures, personnel assignments, emergency procedures, and operating procedures with respect to use of burning, welding and underwater tools.

-Logbook - This does not have to be a BOOK, and in most cases it is not.
+Logbook - 46 CFR Part 197.480 this does not have to be a BOOK, and in most cases it is not.
 Dive supervisors will have a running log, and a stack of dive logs.
 Individual divers will have their logbooks with the logged dives that they have made throughout their careers.
-The dive logs MUST have the following info per 46 CFR Part 197.480:
+The dive logs MUST have the following info:

-- Date, Location of dive, mode of diving (scuba, air, mixed gas, or SAT); - The names of the supervisor diver, standby diver, tender, and standby tender; - Weather condition, water visibility, currents, temperature; - The type of work being performed; - Time diver leaves surface, leaves bottom, reaches surface, times at each water stop, repeat group, and surface interval if less than 24 hours from last dive.
+- Date, Location of dive, mode of diving (scuba, air, mixed gas, or SAT) - The names of the supervisor diver, standby diver, tender, and standby tender - Weather condition, water visibility, currents, temperature - The type of work being performed - Time diver leaves surface, leaves bottom, reaches surface, times at each water stop, repeat group, and surface interval if less than 24 hours from last dive.